vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 # Auto DevOps

-This document will instruct you to set up a working GitLab instance with the ability to run the full Auto DevOps workflow.
+This document instructs you to set up a working GitLab instance with the ability to run the full Auto DevOps workflow.

 ## Prerequisites (For GitLab team members only)